Homemade Apple Dog Treats

 Let’s talk about this recipe

-- Made with just three ingredients dogs love — no fillers, no junk, just the good stuff.
+- Made with just three simple ingredients dogs recognize, with no fillers or unnecessary extras.

 Ingredients you’ll need